Dave Roberts (baseball manager): Early life

-Roberts was born in Naha, Okinawa, Japan.
-His father, Waymon, was a United States Marine stationed in Japan when he met and married Eiko, Roberts's mother.
-Roberts has a younger sister, Melissa.
-His childhood was spent moving from one military base to another in two and three-year sequences, first in Okinawa where he was born, then to multiple bases in California, to Okinawa again, to North Carolina, to Hawaii and finally back to California, eventually settling in San Diego.
+David Ray Roberts was born on May 31, 1972, in Naha, Okinawa in Japan, to Waymon, an African American United States Marine stationed in Japan and Eiko, a Japanese woman native to Okinawa.
+He has a younger sister, Melissa.
+His childhood was spent moving from one military base to another in two- and three-year sequences, first in Okinawa and then in multiple bases in California, to Okinawa again, to North Carolina, to Hawaii, and finally back to California eventually settling in San Diego.

-Roberts attended Vista High School as a freshman and was the most valuable player of the junior varsity baseball team.
+Roberts attended Vista High School in Vista, California as a freshman and was the most valuable player of the junior varsity baseball team.
 He transferred to Rancho Buena Vista High School when it opened the following year, where he was a standout in football, basketball and baseball.
 In football, he was a three-year starter at quarterback; as a senior, he helped lead his team to the San Diego Section Class 3A championship.
 Roberts was recruited to play football for the Air Force Academy as an option quarterback, but declined because he wanted to play baseball.

+College career

 Roberts decided to attend the University of California, Los Angeles (UCLA) and joined their Bruins baseball team as a walk-on outfielder after impressing coaches with his speed and enthusiasm.
-He hit .331 as a sophomore with 36 stolen bases and as a junior he hit .296 with 28 steals.
-The Cleveland Indians drafted him in the 47th round of the 1993 MLB draft.
+He hit .331 as a sophomore with 36 stolen bases and as a junior he hit .296 with 28 stolen bases.

+The Cleveland Indians selected Roberts in the 47th round of the 1993 MLB draft.
 He was disappointed with being drafted so low, behind seven other UCLA juniors, and his coach told him he needed to improve his defense and that his weak throwing arm was hurting his draft stock.
 He improved by getting to the ball quicker and was able to lead the Bruins in outfield assists as a senior, while also hitting .353 with 45 steals.
 He left UCLA as the school's all-time stolen-base leader and graduated with a Bachelor of Arts degree in history in 1995.